VenaStrom/Stockholm-Trekkers-Playlist-Maker/readme.md

 [Yarn](https://yarnpkg.com/)

 #### Windows & Linux
 The steps are the same for Windows and Linux.
+I have used [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to build the linux.
+If you are doing the same, keep in mind that you **must** run `yarn install` in the WSL context in order to install the linux versions of all the dependencies before building.

 #### Steps:
-* Clone the repository
+1. Clone the repository
    * You may want to checkout to a specific tag e.g. `git checkout v2.1.0`
-* Run `yarn install`
+2. Run `yarn install`
-* Run `yarn build`
+4. Run `yarn build`
-* The build will end up in the `dist` folder
+5. The build will end up in the `dist` folder

 You may get a warning about unmet dependencies or "asar" but you can ignore those.